Last Updated on

 Ok, let’s get into the details about some of our favorite Cape Cod allergy friendly restaurants!

-I hadn’t been to Pate’s Restaurant in Chatham in many years until we tried it last year for a family group dinner.
+I hadn’t been to Pate’s Restaurant in Chatham in many years until we tried it a few years ago for a family group dinner.
 They had a number of food allergy friendly choices, and B loved his meal.
-So it was an easy decision to head back there during this year’s visit to the Cape.
+So this has now been a go to restaurant for us when visiting the Cap.

 Pate’s has an old school steakhouse feel, with its wood paneling and dark interior.
 The main dining room provides a view of the grilling and cooking action in the kitchen, though it does come with some of the associated smoke from the cooking.
 We sat in the back room removed from that action.